HMS Tiger (1849): Ship history

 The 1,221-ton ship, designed by John Edye, was built at Chatham Dockyard, and launched on 1 December 1849.
 Powered by a 400-horsepower steam engine which drove side-paddlewheels, she was originally rated as a 10-gun sloop, but was re-rated as 2nd class frigate in 1852, and carried 16 guns.

 Bombardment of Odessa

-In April 1854, during the Crimean War, following the firing on by the Russians of a boat from HMS Furious under a flag of truce, an Anglo-French squadron was sent to mount a punitive expedition against the naval port of Odessa.
-Tiger was one of eight steam paddle-wheel frigates that took part in the attack on 22 April, also accompanied by several other ships, and ship's boats armed with 24-pounder rockets.
-During the attack a magazine on the Imperial Mole exploded causing great damage, and about 24 Russian ships and the dockyard storehouses were set on fire, before the Allied squadron withdrew.
+In April 1854, during the Crimean War, after the Russians fired on a boat from HMS Furious under a flag of truce, an Anglo-French squadron was sent to mount a punitive expedition against the naval port of Odessa.
+Tiger was one of eight steam paddle-wheel frigates that took part in the attack on 22 April, along with several other ships, and ship's boats armed with 24-pounder rockets.
+During the attack, a magazine on the Imperial Mole exploded causing great damage.About 24 Russian ships and the dockyard storehouses were set on fire before the Allied squadron withdrew.